Adventures of Don Juan: Production

-Warner Bros had a big box office hit in the 1920s with Don Juan (1926) starring John Barrymore.
+Warner Bros.
+Pictures had a big box office hit in the 1920s with Don Juan (1926) starring John Barrymore.

 Proposed 1939 film

 Errol Flynn was linked with a Don Juan project as early as the 1930s.
 In March 1939, Warner Bros. announced The Adventures of Don Juan, starring Flynn, would be one of 48 films made from 1939 to 1940.
 The studio assigned W. R. Burnett to write the picture after a John Dillinger movie he was working on was delayed.
 Warners stated Olivia de Havilland, Priscilla Lane, Margaret Lindsay, Ann Sheridan, and Lya Lys would appear in the film, along with five other actresses.
-Filming would start once Flynn had completed work on The Knight and the Lady (which became The Private Lives of Elizabeth and Essex.)
+Filming would start once Flynn had completed work on The Knight and the Lady (which became The Private Lives of Elizabeth and Essex).
 Franciska Gaal was screen-tested for a role.
 But filming was postponed again, so Flynn did The Sea Hawk (1940) instead.

 With the advent of World War II, production of elaborate costume pictures dropped off due to the European market being closed, and Flynn was more commonly found in war films and Westerns.

 Proposed 1945 film

 The project was reactivated in 1944, with Jerry Wald attached as producer, Alan Le May as writer, and Robert Florey as director.
 Flynn was meant to make it after finishing San Antonio.

 In January 1945 Herbert Dalmas and Harry Goldman were reportedly working on the script.
 (The time period of this film would change from Italy of the Borgias in the 1926 Barrymore version to 1620 Spain under Philip III.)

 In March 1945 Raoul Walsh was announced as director.
 Claudette Colbert was sought for the female lead.
 The proposed cast at this time only included Flynn, Victor Francen (as the King), and Dorothy Malone from the eventual film.

 The film was to have started filming in early May 1945 with a budget of $2 million.
 The studio set for Mexico City used in Juarez (1939) was turned into Madrid.
 Flynn did fencing training with Fred Cavens, and George Coulouris (the intended main villain) did extensive dieting for the role.
 According to studio publicity, 54 ladies were auditioned to play Juan's eight love interests and the film would use 124 different sets and over 3,700 costumes.

 Filming was postponed due to difficulty in sourcing costumes (there was a general post-war shortage) and an industry strike that affected construction and painting of sets.
 On May 9, the decision was made to postpone the film indefinitely, and the actors were assigned to other films.
-Flynn was put into Don't Ever Leave Me (which became Never Say Goodbye.)
+Flynn was put into Don't Ever Leave Me (which became Never Say Goodbye).